Doug Ford: Family

-In 2018, Ford's sister-in-law, through his late brother, Rob, sued Doug and Randy for mismanagement of Rob's estate, saying their actions deprived her and her children of due compensation while overseeing business losses at Deco Labels totalling half of the company's market value.
+In 2018, Ford's sister-in-law Renata Ford, through his late brother, Rob, sued Doug and Randy for mismanagement of Rob's estate, saying their actions deprived her and her children of due compensation while overseeing business losses at Deco Labels totalling half of the company's market value.
 In response, Doug alleged that the claims and the lawsuit's timing in the same week as the 2018 Ontario election amounted to extortion.

 Ford's mother Diane died from cancer in January 2020.

 Health

 Ford became an "ethical vegetarian" after working in a meatpacking plant as a teenager, and while this is no longer the case, he was still not eating red meat as of 2011.
 Ford, who is obese, has struggled with his weight at least since 2012, when he publicly attempted a weight loss challenge.
 Ford is occasionally fat shamed in the media, having been previously called "unfashionably overweight".
 Ford is a teetotaler.

 On January 8, 2025, Ford was unharmed after an OPP vehicle he was travelling in was involved in a collision on Highway 401.